Tobacco Education & Outreach Coordinator

 - Must be able to work the stated hours

-- High School Diploma or GED required, Bachelors degree preferred.
-Relevant work experience in lieu of a degree is acceptable.
+- Bachelor’s degree preferred.
+Relevant work experience in public health, LGBT community organizations, or outreach for non-profit organizations in lieu of a degree is acceptable.

 - Knowledge of Google Drive, Excel, Powerpoint, and word processing.